apptainer/apptainer-userdocs/singularity_and_docker.rst

 Environment Variables
 ---------------------

-When calling {Singularity} in a CI/CD workflow, or other non-interactive scenario, it may be useful to specify Docker Hub login credentials using environment variables.
+When calling {Project} in a CI/CD workflow, or other non-interactive scenario, it may be useful to specify Docker Hub login credentials using environment variables.
 These are often the default way of passing secrets into jobs within CI pipelines.

-Singularity accepts a username, and password / token, as ``SINGULARITY_DOCKER_USERNAME`` and ``SINGULARITY_DOCKER_PASSWORD`` respectively.
+{Project} accepts a username, and password / token, as ``SINGULARITY_DOCKER_USERNAME`` and ``SINGULARITY_DOCKER_PASSWORD`` respectively.
 These environment variables will override any stored credentials.